 These benefits are integrated throughout the different play areas which include:

 Challenge Course – The Challenge Course is designed to engage teens and adults with challenging and friendly competitive play and to help further their fitness routines.
-The course is surfaced with an artificial turf to mimic the field of play of a sports field as well as being easily accessible for those with physical disabilities.
+The course is surfaced with artificial turf to mimic the field of play of a sports field as well as being easily accessible for those with physical disabilities.
 Many of the obstacles in the challenge course can be utilized by those with a variety of disabilities to support the five developmental benefits.
 Alongside the course will be a plaza area where spectators can watch from the benches or shaded picnic tables.
-The plaza will include an event or notice board to help showcasing the communities events, available to all.
+The plaza will include an event or notice board to help to showcase the community events, available to all.

-Play Equipment – This large triple action play area offers unlimited options for inclusive and creative play.
+Play Equipment – This large triple-action play area offers unlimited options for inclusive and creative play.
 Constructed using a system of ramps and decks, the play equipment is largely accessible to all with mobility challenges while remaining challenging for those without disabilities.
-A variety of sensors that add visual, tactile and auditory stimulation are also strategically placed at heights that are easily accessed by those in mobility devices.
+A variety of sensors that add visual, tactile, and auditory stimulation are also strategically placed at heights that are easily accessed by those in mobility devices.
 For additional sensory stimulation, sun shades will cast color shadows onto the surface when the sun shines through them.
 Educational panels throughout the space will focus on nature and specifically some of the flowers that can be found in our native prairie landscape.
 Throughout, the play area promotes independent and creative play by all ages and abilities, while working on all five development benefits – this will become the first public inclusive playground design in Saskatoon.

 The play equipment area is surfaced with a poured-in-place rubber that is easy to use for children in mobility devices independently of the help of their caregivers.
 The play surface also feature a variety of sizes and shapes of bumps that all to explore their creative side whether on bicycles or mobility devices.